COVID-19 cases down in Columbia County

-COVID-19 cases were down across South Arkansas on Monday, according to the Arkansas Department of Health.
+Active COVID-19 cases were down Thursday in Columbia and Ouachita counties, according to the Arkansas Department of Health.

 COVID-19 Metrics for Columbia County